iliaskarim/CocoaSoundCloudAPI/README.md

 ### Invoking Requests on the API

 There is one central method for sending requests to the API: `-performMethod:onResource:withParameters:context:connectionDelegate:`.
-This method returns an `SCSoundCloudConnection` which you can use to cancel the request later using its `-cancel` method.
+This method returns an `id` which you can use to cancel the request later using `-cancelConnection:` method.

 The context can be used to pass data to the delegate callbacks.
 It is retained for as long as the `SCSoundCloudConnection` instance exists.